-When providing information to donors and others concerning award recipients (including publications such as convocation programs and award booklets), the release of such information shall comply with the The Freedom of Information and Protection of Privacy Act (FIPPA) and McMaster the University's Notice of Collection statement, shall govern the information ers concerning award rec pients, including publications such as convocation programs and Award provided to donors a beoklets.
+When providing information to donors and others concerning award recipients (including publications such as convocation programs and award booklets), the release of such information shall comply with the The Freedom of Information and Protection of Privacy Act (FIPPA) and McMaster the University's Notice of Collection statement, shall govern the information cerning award rec ents, including publications such as convocation programs and Award provided to donors beoklets.
 As such, tThe University is permitted to publish an individual's name, Faculty, program, plan, level, and Award information.
 The University may publish the names of recipients of scholarships listed in the Undergraduate Calendar in the University's convocation program and other Award publications.

 - 2. - With permission, the University may also release an Aid recipient's first name, last name, Faculty, program, plan, level, Aid received and amount to the donor(s) of the Aid.
 With permission, the University may also release an Aid recipient's first name, last name, Faculty, program, plan, level, Aid received and amount to the donor(s) of the Aid.
 With permission, the University may also release an academic grant recipient's first name, last name, email id, faculty, program, plan, level, Academic Grant received and amount to the Faculty for the purpose of Faculty award ceremony invitations and Award booklets.
-3. - From time to time, the Office of the Registrar, Aid & Awards may reach out to Award recipients with requests for thank you letters, invitations to donor luncheons and events, invitations to discuss summer job opportunities or internships, interviews for McMaster University Advancement or Communications and Public Affairs, etc. Responses to these requests and/or attendance at these functions is entirely voluntary.
-While a response is appreciated, acceptance or rejection of these offers in 4. - Mandatory annual reporting to Undergraduate Council Awards Committee, Undergraduate Council, and Senate include the release of an Award recipient's first name, Isat name, Faculty, program, plan, Ievel, Award received and amount, submitted Travel Award reporting to Award summary information and identification recognition of participating University-wide Selection Committee committee members.
-Students with concerns regarding Aid and Award privacy, are asked to write to the Senior Associate Registrar, Aid & Awards.
+3. - From time to time, the Office of the Registrar, Aid & Awards may reach out to Award recipients with requests for thank you from time to time, the Office of the Registrar, Aid & Awards may reach out to Award recipients with requests for thank you letters, invitations to donor luncheons and events, invitations to discuss summer job opportunities or internships, interviews for McMaster University Advancement or Communications and Public Affairs, etc. Responses to these requests and/or attendance at these functions is entirely voluntary.
+While a response is appreciated, acceptance or rejection of these offers in 4. - attendance at these functions is entirely voluntary.
+While a response is expression, acceptance of equivalence 5. - 6.